ttab/mage/README.md

 ### `sql:dbwithname` "name"

-reates a local database and login role with the same name and the password 'pass'.
+Creates a local database and login role with the same name and the password 'pass'.

 ### `sql:migrate`